-In addition to ensuring a balance across the content of the assessment, table 4.3 specifies how the total amount of testing time should be balanced across the 3 types of assessment sets-long scenario, short scenario, and discrete item sets.
-There is an emphasis on the scenarios because they allow for a wide range of interactive tasks that are well-suited to assessing the types of practices that students need to apply in practical investigations.
-The 20 percent of discrete items allow for more independent testing of knowledge and skills that help to maintain test reliability.
+In addition to ensuring a balance across the content of the assessment, Table 4.6 specifies how the total amount of testing time should be balanced across the three types of assessment sets-long scenario, short scenario, and discrete item sets.
+There is an emphasis on the scenarios because they allow for a wide range of interactive tasks that are well suited to assessing the types of practices that students need to apply in practical investigations.
+The twenty percent of discrete items allow for more independent testing of knowledge and skills that help to maintain test reliability.

-Table 4.3 Assessment balance by set types and grades
+Table 4.6 Assessment balance by set types and grades

-Grade Set Type Grade 4 (% total test time) Grade 8 (% total test time) Grade 12 (% total test time) Long Scenarios (Approx. 25 minutes) 40 40 40 Short Scenarios (Approx. 12-15 minutes) 40 40 40 Discrete items (Approx. 1-2 minutes per item; approx. 12-15 minutes per block) 20 20 20
+Grade Set Type Grade 4 (% total test time) Grade 8 (% total test time) Grade 12 (% total test time) Long Scenarios (Approx. 25 mins) 40 40 40 Short Scenarios (Approx. 12-15 mins) 40 40 40 Discrete items (Approx. 1-2 mins per item; approx. 12-15 mins per block) 20 20 20